 Operation Santa Claus- The Salvation Army partners with the Alaska National Guard to bring Christmas joy and gifts to remote Alaska locations every year.

 Learn more about Operation Santa Claus.

 Red Kettle Campaign / Bell-ringing (November-December) - As Alaskan volunteers ring bells—with their family, friends, service clubs, or coworkers—at a Salvation Army Red Kettle site, they give the gift of food, safe shelter, and rehabilitation to thousands of fellow Alaskans in need.
-Since 1891, the Red Kettle campaign, raises funds that stay in the communities where given.
+The Red Kettle campaign raises funds that stay in the communities where given.

 Learn more about the Red Kettle Campaign